Copyright © 2006 - Sébastien Aperghis-Tramoni

 finishes by presenting how he used PDL and other software for creating

-reports, mainly jFreeGraph (called via Inline::Java
+reports, mainly jFreeGraph (called via Inline::Java) for generating

-for reading XLS files.
+nice graphs and Spreadsheet::ParseExcel for reading XLS files.
 He

 explains how he patched this module for improving its speed.